bmazzarol/Icicle/Icicle.Docs/articles/performance.md

 It adds the following overhead,

-1. A task scope is allocated
+1. A task scope is allocated, and allocates,
-   1. A task scope allocates a concurrent queue
+   1. a concurrent queue
-   2. A task scope allocates a run handle
+   2. a run handle
 2. Each child task allocates a handle and a place in the concurrent queue
 3. A task scope run allocates,
    1. a cancellation token source